 DSGN/KELLOGG: Business Design Integration

 The Business Design Integration Project involves applying specific knowledge of design and operations together with general knowledge of business to address a real world problem of importance to a client.
-Students work in teams of 4 – 6 students with the aid of a faculty mentor to provide practical guidance to an industrial client.
+Students work in teams of 4 – 7 students with the aid of a faculty mentor to provide practical guidance to an industrial client.
 Students engage in contextual inquiry to assess needs and blend design and analytical thinking to develop solutions.
-Past and current clients include Abbott Laboratories and Herman Miller.
+Past clients include Kaiser Permanente, Abbott Laboratories and Herman Miller.

 DSGN 495/ME 495/EECS 495: Design and Emotion